 Our First Review:

 We entered R(A)Ts in a writing contest, going up against both established novelists and first-timers (like us).
 It was anonymous on both sides — the reviewer didn’t know who we were, and we didn’t know who s/he was.
 Which prevents us from thanking him/her in person, but we want to put it out there… thank you!

 Whoever you are, your review arrived in the mail the same day that we were getting ready to go to court to battle an awful person who wanted to take our puppy away (for reasons having nothing to do with anything other than wanting to show that she could).
 In the end, the judge threw her case out on its butt, right prevailed, the Good Guys won one, and Gingeroo is safe where she belongs — annoying Moby and trying to dig her way to the Earth’s core through her sand box.

 On the day that review arrived, we were exhausted.
-We were stressed beyond description (it really was months of hell that ate up most of this year).
+We were stressed beyond description (it really was months of hell that ate up most of the year).
 Then the letter carrier delivered a magical envelope that reminded us that yes, we had a life outside of that situation.
 With renewed excitement about getting through that mess and back to writing, we took care of business, then got back to work.

 There was both useful criticism and thoughtful praise in that review, and we considered all of it.
 But at that moment, I really needed to be reminded that I’m a writer.
 It had felt as though I’d left all of that to become a professional, full-time defendant, working night and day to protect our puppy, unable to think about anything else.
 Within hours of getting that review, I was focusing again on the next book.